Asian markets drop as jobs data raises Fed tapering fears

 The U.S. dollar hit a six-week high of 101.54 yen on Monday after gaining 1.2 percent on Friday in its biggest one-day rise in a month.

-Against a basket of major currencies, the dollar .DXY advanced to a three-year high.
+Against a basket of major currencies, the dollar advanced to a three-year high.

 Asian currencies continued recent falls with the Indian rupee weakening to over 61 per dollar, due largely to India’s record current account deficit.